JudeeFr/JudeeFr/README.md

 ### Hi there 👋
 - 👩‍🎓 I'm training as a front end developer at Openclassrooms.com
-- 🌱 I’m currently learning Front End Developement with React Js
+- 🌱 I’m currently learning React Js
 - 🏆 I want to become a full stack web app developer
 - ❤️ My next step will be to learn Java